taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 to AC and saves while you have the element gathered.
 You may ignore any resistance it has entirely, and if it has immunity it instead has resistance equal to its level.
-**Failure** As success, but the creature takes half damage.
+**Failure** As success, but the creature takes full damage.
 **Critical Failure** As failure, but the creature takes double damage.
 **Level (+3)** The damage increases by 1d4.

 ### Class Feats
 #### Lunar Condemnation (Dedicated Gate)
 [Conjuration] [Impulse] [Kineticist] [Negative] [Occult] [Overflow] [>>] Gesturing with each hand, pull moonlight down from the heavens onto your foes.
-Either choose different two 5-foot squares, or a single 5-foot burst, both of which must be within 30 feet of you.
+Either choose different two 5-foot squares, or a single 5-foot burst, each of which must be within 30 feet of you.
 Enemies within those spaces, or up to 30 feet directly above them, take 1d6 negative damage with a Fortitude save against your class DC.
 **Critical Success** The creature is unaffected.
 **Success** The creature takes half damage.
 **Failure** The creature takes full damage, and is your choice of Enfeebled 1 or Clumsy 1.